-I saw my Pain Dr. on Monday (August 8/16) to discuss my spine and the TN.
-Basically there’s not much that can be done for the bone spurs that line my spine in the Thoracic Region and look like melted candle wax…the hallmark of D.I.S.H. – Diffuse Idiopathic Skeletal Hyperostosis, which literally means bony overgrowth of unknown origin everywhere.
+I saw my Pain Doctor, Dr. Winston on Monday (August 8/16) to discuss my spine and the TN.
+Basically, there’s not much that can be done for the bone spurs that line my spine in the Thoracic Region and look like melted candle wax…the hallmark of D.I.S.H. – Diffuse Idiopathic Skeletal Hyperostosis, which literally means a bony overgrowth of unknown origin everywhere.
 It’s usually found in men and depending on which information you read online, is “common” or “rare”.
 Hmmmmm, I wonder how that works.

-He has suggested using a Massager like the TheraCane or the BodyBackBuddy to help with Myofascial release
+He has suggested using a Massager like the TheraCane or the BodyBackBuddy to help with the Myofascial release

-These allow for use on the entire body, not just the spine, but are especially good on the back because they makes it easy to get deep into each disk and apply exactly the amount of pressure you want.
-They are both lightweight, so they won’t hurt me by being too heavy to hold (not generally a consideration for most people, but when you already have arthritis in your shoulders, elbows, wrists, etc., you have to think about these sorts of things).
+These allow for use on the entire body, not just the spine, but are especially good on the back because they make it easy to get deep into each disk and apply exactly the amount of pressure you want.
+They are both lightweight so they won’t hurt me by being too heavy to hold (not generally a consideration for most people, but when you already have arthritis in your shoulders, elbows, wrists, etc., you have to think about these sorts of things).

 As for my Trigeminal Neuralgia, we are putting in a request to my Insurance Company to see if they will cover a small dose of Botox, to try and paralyze the muscles around the nerve that is triggering the flares.
-It’s an off label use of Botox and there’s no guarantee they’ll approve it, but it’s worth a try.
+It’s an off-label use of Botox and there’s no guarantee they’ll approve it, but it’s worth a try.
 The next step is going to be a referral to a Neurosurgeon, to discuss the various surgical options.
 I’m getting flare-ups 2-3 times a week and I’ve tried all the various medications that are usually prescribed, so there’s not a lot of options left.

 There are apparently several different surgeries that might be tried, so it’s time to research those and see what they are.
 I know one of them is invasive and is classified as “brain surgery”.
 I can’t quite wrap my head around that (no pun intended).
 But, if there’s something that will work, I’m willing to give it a try.
 The idea of putting up with these flares is too much to handle.

-I wrote this awhile ago when I was in a really dark spot, but lately, it’s applied
+I wrote this a while ago when I was in a really dark spot, but lately, it’s applied

 i wore my burden gently, as it burned my tender skin